MicrosoftDocs/bot-docs/articles/javascript/bot-builder-javascript-quickstart.md

 Thanks to the template, your project contains all of the code that's necessary to create the bot in this quickstart.
 You won't actually need to write any additional code.

 > [!NOTE]
-> For a Basic bot, you'll need to a LUIS language model.
+> For a Basic bot, you'll need a LUIS language model.
 You can create one on [luis.ai](https://www.luis.ai).
 After creating the model, update the .bot file.
 Your bot file should look similar to this [one](../v4sdk/bot-builder-service-file.md).

 ## Start your bot